 How to Create a Member Ambassador Program in 8 Steps

-A member ambassador program can be a great addition to your organization, particularly if you have long-time members and are looking for new ways to engage them as a part of your membership retention strategy.
+A member ambassador program can be a great addition to your organization, particularly if you have long-time members and are looking for new ways to maintain membership engagement.
 Outside of the clear engagement factors, ambassadors can be key to helping your organization grow, develop, and create brand awareness among new communities.

 Here’s a rundown of the steps to creating a member ambassador program:

 - The Benefits of a Member Ambassador Program

 - Step 1: Define Objectives and KPI’s

 - Step 4: Send a Formal Invitation and Agreement